 Beyond Landscape Arch are Navajo and Partition Arches.
 The trail continues beyond these arches to three more before looping around and returning to the parking lot.

-The other trailhead at Devil’s Garden is a 2-mile loop leading to Broken and Tapestry Arches.
+The other trailhead at Devil’s Garden is a 2 mile (3.2 km) loop leading to Broken and Tapestry Arches.
 Unlike most arches, you can’t actually see straight through Tapestry Arch due to the rock wall behind it.
 It’s bizarre, but also very unique.
 Broken Arch, on the other hand, is a large, perfectly prototypical arch.

 Our hike back from these arches was less than pleasant.
 By late afternoon, thunderstorms were approaching and the wind was picking up – to the extent that we periodically had to hide out behind boulders to avoid the blowing sand.